heloproc/display-panel-extension/README.md

 ## Usage

-Open **GNOME Extensions** app or go to **Settings → Extensions → Custom Color Manager** and click the gear icon to open the preferences panel.
+Open **GNOME Extensions** app or go to **Settings → Extensions → Display Manager** and click the gear icon to open the preferences panel.

 All sliders update the display live.
 A small tick mark on each slider shows the default value — double-click to reset a single slider, or use the **Reset All** button at the bottom.